Lashed-lug boat

-The lashed-lug technique of Island South-east Asia is considered to be very similar to that found in archaeological remains of some Scandinavian boats.
+The lashed-lug technique of Austronesians is considered to be very similar to that found in archaeological remains of some northern-European boats.
 This is considered to be a case of independent invention of one of a limited number of solutions to the same boat-building problem.

 Basic construction

 The lashed-lug technique remains remarkably homogeneous throughout the entirety of the Austronesian range.
 The keel and the base of the hull is a simple dugout canoe.
 Planks are then added gradually to the keel, either by sewing fiber ropes through drilled holes or through the use of internal dowels ("treenails") on the plank edges.
+Unlike carvel construction and in common with many early boat building methods, the shell of the boat is created first, prior to being fastened to the ribs.
+The seams between planks are also sealed with absorbent tapa bark and fiber that expands when wet or caulked with resin-based preparations.